Individual Privacy Accounting with Gaussian Differential Privacy: Filters and Odometers

 \subsection{Benefits of GDP vs. RDP Filtering}

 To experimentally illustrate the benefits of GDP accounting, consider one of the private GD experiments of~\citep{feldman2021individual}, where $\sigma = 100$, and number of compositions corresponding to worst-case analysis is $k=420$.
 The RDP value of order $\alpha$ corresponding to this iteration is then $\alpha/(2\cdot \widetilde{\sigma}^2)$, where $\widetilde{\sigma} = \sigma/\sqrt{k}$.
 Figure~\ref{Afig:Figure_gdp} shows the $(\veps,\delta)$-values, computed via RDP and GDP.
-To get the $(\veps,\delta)$-values from the RDP-values, we use the conversion included in the TensorFlow Privacy library.
-When using GDP instead of RDP, we can run $k=500$ iterations instead of the $k=420$ iterations, for an equal privacy budget.
+To get the $(\veps,\delta)$-values from the RDP-values, we use the conversion formula of Lemma~\ref{lem:rdp_to_dp} below.
+When using GDP instead of RDP, we can run $k=495$ iterations instead of the $k=420$ iterations, for an equal privacy budget of $\veps=0.8$, when $\delta=10^{-5}$.

+R\'enyi DP parameters are converted to $(\veps,\delta)$-DP by minimizing w.r.t. $\lambda$ over the values given by \eqref{eq:conversion_canonne}.